 In the true interest of community spirit and the blind view that it wouldn’t be that big a job, I decided to ask the team at Hebnet if it were possible to provide the rest of the 45 homes in Elgol with this superfast broadband.
 After a bit of planning, myself, my brother in law and another very helpful local embarked on a 2 month long installation of 45 connections and running fibre and power cables across the village.
 It was a long haul and probably, again, a poor business decision as I had to dedicate quite a bit of time to this.
 On the plus side I now know everyone’s wifi password.
 Our speeds are now sitting at between 40-60mb down and 50-60mb up.

 For the past 10 years we’ve always dedicated the largest room of our home and made it into an office.
 Our 10th year was the year we were going to buy a custom built office for the garden.
 In March 2019 we bought a Shepherd’s hut and in April we moved in.
 This is the first post I’ve written in our new office and it feels good.
 Although it’s always been a proper job, it now feels like a proper job.

 We’ve had 10 amazing years building our business into what it is today.
-From all of us here at the Cuillin Collective we want to say a massive thank you to all of our customers past and present for supporting us through our journey.
+From here at the Cuillin Collective we want to say a massive thank you to all of our customers past and present for supporting us through our journey.
 We’re privileged to be able to do what we do and where we do it.
 Without you we wouldn’t be here.